elunna/nerfhack-changelog/README.md

 ### ARCHEOLOGIST
-* Archeologists get innate price identification
+* Archeologists get innate price identification.
+When unknown, items will display their base price in your inventory.
+This price will not display for artifacts or items you have already #named or #called.
 * An Archeologist wielding a bullwhip will not fall through trap doors (SLASHEM)
 * Archeologists get bonus when searching (FIQ)
 * Archeologists start out knowing dwarvish mattocks.